Indian Creek, Texas

-Indian Creek is an unincorporated community in southern Brown County in west-central Texas.
+Indian Creek is an unincorporated community in southern Brown County in west-central Texas, United States.
 According to the Handbook of Texas, there were no population estimates available for the community in 2000.
 It is located within the Brownwood, Texas micropolitan area.

 History

 Indian Creek was named for its position along the banks of Indian Creek.
-A post office was established at Indian Creek in 1876 in Francis Harris' general store.
-There were two stores, a cotton gin, and a blacksmith shop in the community in 1879.
-There were only two businesses and a church serving 60 residents in 1945.
-The population dropped to 28 in 1988 and there was no population in 2000.
-The community continued to be listed on county highway maps, as well as its cemetery located 3 miles north.
+In 1876 the local general store was repurposed as a post office, and by 1879 the community had two stores, a cotton gin, and a blacksmith shop.
+By 1945, there were two businesses and a church.

 Geography

 Indian Creek is located on Farm to Market Road 586, 10 mi south of Brownwood in southern Brown County.

 Education

-In 1876, Indian Creek's first school was built on Tom McAden's pasture.
+In 1876, Indian Creek's first school was built.
 It continued to operate in 1945.
-It then joined the Brookesmith Independent School District in 1948-49.
-The old ruins of the first school remain in the community today.
+Indian Creek joined the Brookesmith Independent School District in 1948-49.
 It continues to be served by Brookesmith ISD today.

 Howard Payne University was started in Indian Creek in 1889, but later relocated to Brownwood.